guzzle/guzzle/UPGRADING.md

 `GuzzleHttp\ClientInterface` has changed.

-- `getConfig()` will never return a Collection object.
-Use `getConfig()` and a JSON pointer type syntax to retrieve nested values from the client configuration data.
-Note: JSON pointer escaping is not supported.
-- `setConfig()` can no longer change the `GuzzleHttp\Collection` instance used by the client, but will only change the actual values stored in the client's `Collection` instance.
 - The `send` method no longer accepts more than one request.
 Use `sendAll` to send multiple requests in parallel.
-- `getBaseUrl()` has been removed.
-Use `$client->getConfig('base_url')` instead.
 - `setUserAgent()` has been removed.
 Use a default request option instead.
-You could, for example, do something
+You could, for example, do something like:
-  like: `$client->setConfig('defaults/headers/User-Agent', 'Foo/Bar ' . $client::getDefaultUserAgent())`.
+  `$client->setConfig('defaults/headers/User-Agent', 'Foo/Bar ' . $client::getDefaultUserAgent())`.
 - `setSslVerification()` has been removed.
 Use default request options instead, like `$client->setConfig('defaults/verify', true)`.

 `GuzzleHttp\Client` has changed.

 - The constructor now accepts only an associative array.
 You can include a `base_url` string or array to use a URI template as the base URL of a client.
   You can also specify a `defaults` key that is an associative array of default request options.
 You can pass an `adapter` to use a custom adapter, `batch_adapter` to use a custom adapter for sending requests in parallel, or a `message_factory` to change the factory used to create HTTP requests and responses.
 - The client no longer emits a `client.create_request` event.
 - Creating requests with a client no longer automatically utilize a URI template.
 You must pass an array into a creational method (e.g., `createRequest`, `get`, `put`, etc...) in order to expand a URI template.

 ### Messages

-Messages no longer have references to their counterparts (i.e., a request no longer has a reference to it's response, and a response no longer has a reference to its request).
-This association is now managed thorugh a `GuzzleHttp\Adapter\TransactionInterface` object.
+Messages no longer have references to their counterparts (i.e., a request no longer has a reference to it's response, and a response no loger has a reference to its request).
+This association is now managed through a `GuzzleHttp\Adapter\TransactionInterface` object.
 You can get references to these transaction objects using request events that are emitted over the lifecycle of a request.

 #### Requests with a body

-- `GuzzleHttp\Message\EntityEnclosingRequest` and `GuzzleHttp\Message\EntityEnclosingRequestInterface` have been
+- `GuzzleHttp\Message\EntityEnclosingRequest` and
-  removed.
+  `GuzzleHttp\Message\EntityEnclosingRequestInterface` have been removed.
 The separation between requests that contain a body and requests that do not contain a body has been removed, and now `GuzzleHttp\Message\RequestInterface` handles both use cases.
 - Any method that previously accepts a `GuzzleHttp\Response` object now accept a `GuzzleHttp\Message\ResponseInterface`.
-- `GuzzleHttp\Message\RequestFactoryInterface` has been renamed to `GuzzleHttp\Message\MessageFactoryInterface`.
-This
+- `GuzzleHttp\Message\RequestFactoryInterface` has been renamed to
-  interface is used to create both requests and responses and is implemented in `GuzzleHttp\Message\MessageFactory`.
+  `GuzzleHttp\Message\MessageFactoryInterface`.
+This interface is used to create both requests and responses and is implemented in `GuzzleHttp\Message\MessageFactory`.
 - POST field and file methods have been removed from the request object.
 You must now use the methods made available to `GuzzleHttp\Post\PostBodyInterface` to control the format of a POST body.
 Requests that are created using a standard `GuzzleHttp\Message\MessageFactoryInterface` will automatically use a `GuzzleHttp\Post\PostBody` body if the body was passed as an array or if the method is POST and no body is provided.

 ```php
 $request = $client->createRequest('POST', '/');